-CBS Sports Radio Host Jim Rome will moderate the discussion on how these athletes transitioned from sports to radio and why they favor the medium.
-Panelists include: Bobby Hebert of "SportsTalk with Bobby Hebert and Deke Bellavia" on Entercom's WWL-AM/FM; Tom Tolbert, host, "The Mr. T Show" on Cumulus' KNBR-AM; and Amani Toomer, co-host, "Amani and Eytan" on NBC Sports Radio.
+CBS Sports Radio Host Jim Rome will moderate a discussion on how these athletes transitioned from sports to radio and why they favor the medium.
+Panelists include Bobby Hebert of "SportsTalk with Bobby Hebert and Deke Bellavia" on Entercom's WWL-AM/FM; Tom Tolbert, host, "The Mr. T Show" on Cumulus' KNBR-AM; and Amani Toomer, co-host, "Amani and Eytan" on NBC Sports Radio.

 Hebert joined WWL-AM/FM in 2005.
 "SportsTalk with Bobby Hebert & Deke Bellavia" is consistently the top-rated talk show in its time slot.
 "The Cajun Cannon" played in the USFL and the NFL from 1983 to 1996, rising to fame as the New Orleans Saints quarterback and making the Pro Bowl in 1994 and 1995 with the Atlanta Falcons.
 He led the Saints to the franchise's first playoff appearance in 1991 and its second in 1992.
 In 2010, he founded the "Who Dat Nation" when the Saints made the Super Bowl.

 Tolbert has hosted KNBR-AM's top-rated afternoon drive show for 17 years and does weekday commentaries for CBS Sports Radio Network's "CBS Sports Minutes."
 He is also the radio color analyst for the Golden State Warriors, for whom he played for three years, and has worked as a NBA analyst on ESPN and ABC.
 Prior to playing in the NBA, he reached the 1988 NCAA Final Four with the University of Arizona Wildcats, averaging over 14 points per game.